yujue-xuzhen/dpl-mdc/README.md

 # dpl-mdc
-Electronics-distributed partial multi-dimensional classification via label space decomposition All relevant codes will be uploaded after the paper is accepted.
+Electronics-distributed partial multi-dimensional classification via label space decomposition.
+(note: All relevant codes will be uploaded after the paper is accepted.)